 - Provide for a succession plan or sale of a family owned business

-Estate planning can be complex at times so it is advisable to seek advise from a competent lawyer specializing in Estate Planning.
+Estate planning can be complex at times so it is advisable to seek advise from a competent lawyer specializing in Estate Planning to help prepare the necessary estate planning forms.
 Some items you will want legal assistance with are:

 - Prepare a will so that your assets transfer to your loved ones